omundy/learn-computers/topics/topics-data-basics.md

 ## File encoding

-- **File encoding** describes how files are viewed and saved by software.
+**File encoding** describes how files are viewed and saved by software.

 While all data on computers is stored on the hard disk as binary data, some file types use binary file encoding, and others use text file encoding.

-- A typical example is a `.txt` file.
-If you open a text file in a plain text editor (e.g. [Notepad](https://en.wikipedia.org/wiki/Microsoft_Notepad) on Windows, or [TextEdit](https://en.wikipedia.org/wiki/TextEdit) on Mac) you will see and can edit the text contents.
+A typical example is a `.txt` file.
+If you open a text file in a plain text editor (e.g. [Notepad](https://en.wikipedia.org/wiki/Microsoft_Notepad) on Windows, or [TextEdit](https://en.wikipedia.org/wiki/TextEdit) on Mac) you can see and edit the text contents.

+---

 Other files, like most image files, cannot be edited in a plain text editor.

+<img src="../assets/img/data-basics/cat-binary.png">

 ---

-<img src="../assets/img/data-basics/cat-binary.png">

-A photo of a [cat](../assets/img/data-basics/cat.png) displayed by an application that can read and render the image data as pixels on a screen.
+The previous photo of a [cat](../assets/img/data-basics/cat.png) is displayed by an application that can read and render the image data as pixels on a screen.

-Right is the binary representation of the same file's data using hexdump.
+On the right is the binary representation of the same file's data using hexdump.
 Columns 1-3 show the hexidecimal data of the file and the last column displays any ASCII data that can be read, including (like most file types) the [file's extension on the first line](http://www.libpng.org/pub/png/spec/1.2/PNG-Rationale.html#R.PNG-file-signature).

 ---

-👉 **Try it out** on the command line with [hexdump](https://en.wikipedia.org/wiki/Hex_dump).
+👉 **Try it out**

+View contents of a binary file on the command line with [hexdump](https://en.wikipedia.org/wiki/Hex_dump).

 1. Save the [cat.png](../assets/img/data-basics/cat.png) image file and [cat.txt](../assets/img/data-basics/cat.txt) plain text file to your computer.
 1. Use the command line to navigate to the folder where you saved the files `cd /path/to/your/files/`